opensourcepos/opensourcepos/README.md

 The software is written in PHP language, it uses MySQL (or MariaDB) as data storage back-end and has a simple but intuitive user interface.

 The latest 3.x version is a complete overhaul of the original software.
-It is now based on Bootstrap 3 using Bootswatch themes, and still uses CodeIgniter 3 as framework.
+It is now based on Bootstrap 3 using Bootswatch themes, and uses CodeIgniter version 3 as framework.
 It also has improved functionality and security.

-Deployed to a Cloud it's a SaaS (Software as a Service) solution.

 DEMO
 ----